UW-HARVEST/Hayroll/README-pioneer.md

 ## Background

-In compiling C code, users can provide macro definitions using the `-D<MACRO_NAME>=<MACRO_VALUE>` flag to influence preprocessor behavior, enabling configurable compilation.
-For example, macros can selectively enable program features, and the disabled ones are removed by conditional compilation directives during preprocessing, incurring no runtime overhead.
-Another use case involves defining the same macro name differently under various conditional branches.
-Depending on the user's `-D` flags, these macros will expand differently during compilation.
+When compiling C code, a certain set of macros are defined.
+These depend on the OS, architecture, and `-D<MACRO_NAME>=<MACRO_VALUE>` command-line arguments.
+Macros can selectively enable program features (including further macro definitions), with disabled features removed by conditional compilation directives during preprocessing, incurring no runtime overhead.

 The existing `c2rust` translation framework operates on preprocessed C code, meaning only the code enabled by user-specified `-D` flags is translated, causing the remaining code paths and configurability to be lost in the resulting Rust code.

-The complexity of the C preprocessor arises from complicated relationships between user-defined flags (`-D`) and the resulting code, involving boolean logic and arithmetic operations.
-Some combinations of macro definitions may fail to preprocess or compile successfully.
-Without a unified, structured configuration file, exploring these relationships necessitates symbolic execution.
-Hayroll addresses this challenge by symbolically executing C preprocessor directives, automatically exploring all possible outcomes from various combinations of user-defined flags.
-Combined with subsequent steps, Hayroll performs multiple `c2rust` translations of these outcomes and merges them into a configurable Rust implementation using Rust’s `#cfg` macros.
+The conditions for inclusion or exclusion of each line can be expressed as boolean logic and arithmetic operations.
+Pioneer symbolically executes C preprocessor directives, automatically determining the conditions leading to all possible outcomes.
+Hayroll runs the preprocessor multiple times with different macro definitions, runs `c2rust` on each, and then merges all the resulting Rust programs into a single Rust implementation that uses Rust's `#cfg` macros.

 ## Input and Output